DungBeetleBASH/strike/README.md

 #strike

-    strike is a Go wrapper for the getstrike.net torrent search API: (https://getstrike.net/api/) All of the API's methods are covered and all calls return map[string]interface{}, error
+    strike is a Go wrapper for the getstrike.net torrent search API: (https://getstrike.net/api/)

     Variadic functions have been used for some API calls to make the interface more flexible.
     These are documented below.